Porgramming-Hero-web-course/batch-4-assignment-1-Md-Rashedul-Islam-Rajib/blog-3.md

 let testValue: any = "Hello, World!";
 if (isString(testValue)) {
-    console.log(testValue.toUpperCase());  // Safe to use .toUpperCase()
+    console.log(testValue.toUpperCase());
 } else {
     console.log("Not a string");
 }
 ```

 In this example, `isString` uses the `typeof` operator to check if `value` is a string.
-If it is, `.toUpperCase()` can be used safely.
+If it is, `.toUpperCase()` used for using the value safely.

 ### 2. `instanceof` Type Guard

-The `instanceof` operator is used with custom classes or constructors to determine if an object is an instance of a specific class.
+The `instanceof` operator is used with custom classes or constructors to know if an object is an instance of a specific class.

 #### Usage